antirek/ryocdr/README.md

 ## Config

-set env var VIOLA_CDR_CONFIG as path to require
+set env var RYOCDR_CONFIG as path to require

 check settings in config.js